diegogutierrez83/get_clean_data/CODE_BOOK.md

 * The function grep() was used to generate a subtable, from the complete table, with columns names having "mean()" and "std()" characters.

-* In order to obtain the average for each column variable, for each activity and each subject I used the command subset() inside of a for loop havind a counter from 1 to 30 (each subject).
+* In order to obtain the average for each column variable for each activity and each subject, I used the command subset() inside of a for loop havind a counter from 1 to 30 (each subject).
 Inside of this loop thre are condition (if) to select the activity.
 A local variable called filtered was needed filter by subject and activity.
 Other variables were created to save the results in the correct format.

 * Finally, the requeriment 5 was present in a table called mytidy.